Crawford County, Arkansas: Controversy

 Thousands of self-claimed "Western Band of Cherokee" (or Arkansas Cherokees) fought for state and federal recognition as a political entity of Native Americans.
 Crawford County (specifically, that area known as "Lovely's Purchase") was historically part of the Cherokee Nation, which lost its tribal sovereignty status as a result of the U.S. Civil War in the 1860s.
 The Cherokee Nation was subsequently relocated to the west in the present-day state of Oklahoma.

 The violent arrest of Randal Worcester by two Crawford County sheriff's deputies and one Mulberry police officer took place in Mulberry, Crawford County, in August 2022.

 Government

+Government

+The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
+The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
+Representatives are called justices of the peace and are elected from county districts every even-numbered year.
+The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
+The Crawford County Quorum Court has thirteen members.
+Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
+The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+The composition of the Quorum Court following the 2024 elections is 13 Republicans.
+Justices of the Peace (members) of the Quorum Court following the elections are: